Five Recession-Proof Cities in the UK

 Milton Keynes benefits from the growth of the UK solar sector, and there are several German solar companies which have established themselves in the city.
 Many other major companies are based in Milton Keynes, including Daimler Chrysler, Suzuki and Aston Martin.

 Leeds is the second-largest manufacturing city after London and will continue to grow as the demand for British-made goods increases.
-The city is also a leading centre for business and financial services, a factor which helps to keeps unemployment figures low.
+The city is also a leading centre for business and financial services, a factor which helps to keep unemployment figures low.
 To understand more about Leeds’s financial industry, which is the biggest outside of London, visit this website: https://colonialsun.com/

 While London will always be a leading business hub, these five cities continue to flourish despite the difficult economic downturn.
 They enjoy a good standard of living, have large pools of skilled workers and are home to a high number of business start-ups.